Support hotline:

 Table of contents

 Medical exoskeletons as well as exoskeletons as aids have a supporting role in healthcare and rehabilitation.
 They are clearly different from exoskeletons from industry, because exoskeletons as aids are used for rehabilitation and not for prevention.
 For example, they enable patients with neurological diseases to learn to walk again more quickly or to communicate at eye level in society.
 For private users, an exoskeleton enables them to regain a feeling of independence and autonomy in their home environment.
-A social stigma is transformed into a real technological eye-catcher with a small-talk guarantee.
+A social stigma is transformed into a real technological eye-catcher with a small talk guarantee.
 But exoskeletons are also revolutionizing the speed of recovery in rehab.
-If previously two physiotherapists completed few hundreds of steps in one training day with a stroke patient, with an exoskeleton it could be several thousand with only one physiotherapist.
+If previously two physiotherapists completed few hundreds of steps in a training day with a stroke patient, with an exoskeleton it could be several thousand with only one physiotherapist.
 Training efficiency is increased tremendously.
 In the following guide you will find an overview of all existing exoskeletons, all manufacturers that are approved or applicable as assistive devices used in medicine or rehabilitation, as well as an overview of all myoelectric orthoses All assistive devices exoskeletons are sorted for you by indications, weight, body size and much more.
 You can compare the solutions on your own or use our free & non-binding consultation.

 Medical exoskeletons as well as exoskeletons in rehabilitation or as aids in personal use differ in more than 80 factors.
 There are significant differences such as the weight of the user, body size, price and indication, but also peripheral factors such as volume, battery duration, stair climbing function and residual muscle function strength.
 We have tested all exoskeletons on the market for you and listed some differences: